brissmyr/react-tutorial/README.md

 }
 ```

+As the code is written above, Auth0 will throw an `UnauthorizedError` for all cases except for an explicit `action: 'allow'` verdict from Castle.
+The Auth0 Rules debugger can be used to troubleshoot the UnauthorizedError, user, and context.

 ## Castle Webhooks Integration with Auth0

 ### Tracking `challenge` Recommendations with Castle

 Several other integrations with Castle's product offerings are possible with Auth0 Rules.
-One such integration is possible as a logical next step to handle the Castle `challenge` verdict after the Castle `/authenticate` endpoint has been integrated.
+One such integration is possible as a logical next step to handle the Castle `action: 'challenge'` verdict after the Castle `/authenticate` endpoint has been integrated.
 If the context for a user login results in a risk score above the tolerable risk threshold, Castle will return a `challenge` recommendation.
 The method of challenging the user, whether using SMS, a questionnaire, email, a hardware token, etc. is left to you.

 Castle provides webhooks to assist in account management for various scenarios of success or failure by the end user in a `challenge` scenario.
 An example scenario starts with Castle returning a `challenge` verdict requested.
 You would send the event `$challenge.requested` to the Castle `/track` endpoint.
 When a user completes the challenge successfully, a `$challenge.succeeded` event would be tracked.
 Alternatively, a `$challenge.failed` could be used to initiate a `$review.opened` event.
 These track events to Castle will move the risk score for that particular user and context, which will help to secure the user's account as well as reduce future friction for authenticating that user.

 ### Device Reporting and Account Recovery with Castle

 Castle offers many other webhooks that help to automate the account recovery process.
 The webhooks are designed with user flows in mind that allow users to perform much of the work associated with account recovery.
 Examples of these webhooks include the `$review.escalated` and `$incident.confirmed` event types, managing password resets with `$password_reset.succeeded`, and more.

+---

+*Everything below this line is copied from the [Auth0 React Tutorial](https://github.com/auth0-blog/react-tutorial)*

+---

 ---